Christer Strömholm: Life and career

 Strömholm was a member of Otto Steinert's Fotoform group of photographers for subjective photography.
 He co-founded Fotoskolan academy in Stockholm in 1962 and was its director.
 Alumni of the school include production designer Anna Asp, cinematographer Bille August, and photographers Anders Petersen, Björn Dawidsson (Dawid), and Gunnar Smoliansky.
 He is noted for his depictions of transsexual women in the Place Blanche area of 1950-1960s' Paris, published as Les amies de Place Blanche.
-The historian Philip Charrier has investigated how Strömholm represents his Place Blanche trans subjects relative to their own self-narratives and period societal views on transgenderism.
+The historian Philip Charrier has investigated how Strömholm represents his Place Blanche trans subjects relative to their own self-narratives and period societal views on transness.
 The critic Sean O'Hagan, writing in The Guardian, said he "is known as the father of Swedish photography both for his abiding influence and for his role as a teacher."

 In 1998 Strömholm received the 1997 Hasselblad Award.
 The award citation described him as "one of Scandinavia's leading photographers, and [...] the first post-war photographer to gain international renown".